 Sell donated gold and silver from Aldershot charity shops, online and by post.

 GoldPaid gives Aldershot charity teams a calm way to value donated gold and silver online before pricing.
 The team sends photos and a question on WhatsApp, then requests a free prepaid Royal Mail Special Delivery label and posts the parcel.
 A written no-obligation valuation is returned.
-An accepted offer is paid by Faster Payments to the charity's registered bank account, and a declined parcel is returned insured and tracked at no cost.
+An accepted offer is paid by Faster Payments to the charity's registered bank account, and a declined parcel is returned tracked and signed for and tracked at no cost.
 There is no shop visit.

 How does an Aldershot charity shop sell donated gold and silver?It starts online.
 Photograph the items and message GoldPaid on WhatsApp with any questions.
 If a closer look is worthwhile, you request a free prepaid Royal Mail Special Delivery label and post them, then receive a written no-obligation valuation.
-An accepted offer is paid to the charity by bank transfer; declined items return insured at no cost.
+An accepted offer is paid to the charity by bank transfer; declined items return tracked and signed for at no cost.

 Charity shops in Aldershot